Abhishek-Prajapat/Data-Science-Projects-Case-Studies/Quora Question Pair Similarity/README.md

 ### "Using Tensorflow" contains a very basic implementation of a neural network

+### Final accuracy achieved was around 82 percent considering the incresease in True positives by about 0.4.

 ## Some advanced concepts that I learned
 - How to do advanced feature engineering <br>
 - How to do problem related researcch and study <br>